lenmus/lomse-docs/README.md

-# Lomse documentation for Wiki
+# Documentation for Lomse Wiki

 This repository contains the [wiki](https://github.com/lenmus/lomse/wiki) for the [lomse](https://github.com/lenmus/lomse) project.